Creating safe networks with formal development

 We believe documentation does not cost time — it saves time.
 Starting from the user needs, we document a full set of system, high-level, and low-level requirements and coding tasks.
 Requirements are managed using an application life cycle tool that allows upward and downward tracing.

 From the beginning, we classify our products into assurance levels and develop our requirements and test case descriptions accordingly.
-All requirements, designs and code are reviewed; depending on the assurance level, we require testing to cover 100% of the code.
+All requirements, designs and code are reviewed.

 Not only do we make sure that our code satisfies all requirements, we also ensure that the requirements cover all code.
 A strict no-requirement-no-code rule is applied, assuring that all code is actually covered by a requirement — and thus by a test case.